paholg/dimensioned-examples/src/vector3d_generic.md

 }
 ```

-These three operators (`Add`, `Sub`, and `Neg`) do not change units, and so we can implement
+These three operators (`Add`, `Sub`, and `Neg`) do not change units, and so we can implement them
-them expecting type `T` to not change.
-We could be more generic, and implement them similarly to
+expecting type `T` to not change.
+We could be more generic, and implement them similarly to how we
-how we will do `Mul`, but I'm not sure that anything would require that.
+will do `Mul`, but that is added complication with no known practical gain.

 ```rust
 use std::ops::Add;